thabiger/tf_aws_vpc/README.md

  - `nat_eips_public_ips` - list of NAT gateways' public Elastic IP's (if any are provisioned)
  - `natgw_ids` - list of NAT gateway ids
  - `igw_id` - Internet Gateway id string

+There must be equal number of private subnet ids as azs provided.

 **NOTE**: previous versions of this module returned a single string as a route table ID, while this version returns a list.